levizimmerman/fe3-assessment-2/readme.md

 A grouped bar chart, with sort and filter options.
 ![preview](https://github.com/levizimmerman/fe3-assessment-2/blob/master/preview.png?raw=true)

+## Live Demo
+Link to the live demo can be found [here](https://levizimmerman.github.io/fe3-assessment-2/)

 ## Background
 The goal of this exercise is to clean, transform, display, animate and interact with a data set.
 I have chosen to use data from [data.amsterdam.nl][dataamsterdam].